Journey (band): 1998–2007: Lead singer and drummer replaced, Arrival and Generations

 Following the reunion album's release, the band was becoming restless waiting for an answer from Perry regarding touring.
 Following a phone call between Cain and Perry, the latter announced that he would be departing from Journey, releasing himself from the band's contracts and making the decision to semiretire from the music business, disappearing from the public eye again.
 Steve Smith later exited the band, citing that Journey would not be the same without Perry, and returning to his jazz career and his project Vital Information.

 The band hired drummer Deen Castronovo, Schon's and Cain's Bad English bandmate and drummer for Hardline, to replace Steve Smith.
 After auditioning several high-profile candidates, including Geoff Tate, Kevin Chalfant, and John West, Journey replaced Perry with Steve Augeri, formerly of Tyketto and Tall Stories.
-The band later recorded the song "Remember Me", which was featured on the soundtrack for the 1998 film Armageddon.
+Augeri's first song with the band was "Remember Me", featured on the soundtrack for the 1998 film Armageddon.

 Following a rehearsal with Augeri and Castronovo, the band performed four gigs in Japan, a reliable touring stronghold for the band.
 When asked how he felt about touring for the first time in over a decade, Schon commented: "It's a little like we are reborn again."
 Journey embarked on a tour in the United States titled Vacation's Over, which began in October and concluded at the end of December in Reno.
 They continued the tour with another leg in 1999, beginning in Minnesota in June and concluding in Michigan in September.

 From March to August 2000, the band entered Avatar Studios to record their next studio album, Arrival with producer Kevin Shirley.
 The album was released in Japan later in the year.
 A North American release of the album followed in April 2001, peaking at number 56 on the Billboard charts.
 The album's single "All the Way" failed to boost sales for the album which was considered a disappointment with mixed reviews and resulted in Sony dropping the band from their label.
 Upon the album's completion, the band embarked on a tour in support of the album in Latin America, the United States, and Europe.